Georgia Lien Waiver Rules

 Can Waive Rights Before Payment

 Georgia lien waivers are all conditional; i.e. are not enforceable unless payment has been made.
-But if a lien claim or Affidavit of Nonpayment isn't filed within 60 days, the waiver becomes unconditional and binding; even if payment isn't made.
+But if an Affidavit of Nonpayment isn't filed within 90 days, the waiver becomes unconditional and binding; even if payment isn't made.

 - Georgia Lien Waiver Forms & Guide- All You Need to Know